-Earthjustice is driven by a passion for justice, partnership and excellence.
+Earthjustice is driven by a passion for justice, partnership, inclusion, and excellence.
 Our core values lead us to seek a broad range of perspectives and backgrounds to achieve our mission and to maintain an inclusive environment where all staff are valued and respected.

 As an equal opportunity employer, we are committed to employment practices that ensure that employees and applicants for employment are provided with equal opportunities without regard to race, color, national origin, ancestry, sex, age, religion, physical or mental disability, medical condition, veteran status, marital status, pregnancy, sexual orientation, gender identity, genetic information or any other factor that is not related to the position.

 Founded in 1971, Earthjustice is the premier nonprofit environmental law organization.
 We take on the biggest, most precedent-setting cases across the country.
 We wield the power of law and the strength of partnership to protect people’s health; to preserve magnificent places and wildlife; to advance clean energy; and to combat climate change.
 We partner with thousands of groups, supporters, individuals and communities to engage the critical environmental issues of our time, and bring about positive change.
 We are here because the earth needs a good lawyer.